-Caught amidst the Indochina battles and quite cut-off from the world, Laos is a nation that epitomizes serenity, peace and an incredible air of tranquil congeniality.
-The country stretches from mountains clad with forests and foliage in the north to picturesque islands in the south dotted with riverine valleys, coasts, coconuts palms, monasteries and more.
+Almost disregarded by travelers for its more popular neighboring nation Thailand, the landlocked country of Laos is actually one of the most beautiful tourist destinations in Southeast Asia.
+Caught amidst the Indochina battles and rather cut-off from the world, Laos is a nation that now epitomizes serenity, peace and an air of tranquil congeniality.
+The country stretches from mountains clad with forests and foliage in the north to picturesque islands in the south, dotted with valleys, coasts, monasteries and more.

 The Elephant Conservation Center of Laos

 The Elephant Conservation Center of Laos was set up to protect the Asian elephants inside the Lao PDR and gives travelers to Laos an opportunity to experience these great creatures while contributing to the safeguarding of these endangered animals.

 One of the most breathtakingly gorgeous waterfalls in Laos.
 Kuang Si waterfall cascades down 50 meters into calm and cool deep pools that are perfect for snorkeling and swimming in.
 The pools have wooden shacks so you can change clothes in privacy.
 The famous butterfly park of Laos is also located close to the entrance of this wonderful waterfall.

 A tour through Vientiane, the capital city of Laos is a great way to understand the rich culture and history of Laos in just one day.
 Sightseeing through the city will get you to the Patuxai Monument, Wat Si Saket, Buddha Park and other key Vientiane attractions.
 Don’t forget to indulge in some tasty French cuisine and pastries while here too!

 Explore Luang Prabang